Treatment of nasopharyngeal cancer in children may include the following:

 - Frequent sinus infections.

-Other conditions that are not esthesioneuroblastoma may cause these same symptoms.
+Other conditions that are not esthesioneuroblastoma may cause these same signs and symptoms.

 Esthesioneuroblastoma has usually spread by the time it is diagnosed.
 Tests to stage esthesioneuroblastoma may include the following: